epaulsen/energytariff/README.md

 5. Restart HA

 ### HACS(recommended)

+Until hacs/default#1720 is fully merged, you will need to add this repository as a custom repository in order to install this.

 Go to HACS -> Integrations, click the blue + sign at the bottom right of the screen.
 Search for `EnergyTariff` and install it as any other HACS component.